uraimo/Awesome-Swift-Playgrounds/README.md

 * [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning.
 * [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟
 * [Spacetime Rhapsody](https://github.com/hollisliu/Spacetime-Rhapsody) - A Swift Playground visualizing gravity based on Einstein's Theory of General Relativity. 🌟
+* [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁

 ## Learning Swift